MoscaDotTo/Winapp2/README.md

 * [CCleaner](https://www.ccleaner.com/ccleaner):
   * Download the latest Winapp2.ini from this repo and place it in the same directory as ccleaner.exe.
-  * Note: CCleaner 5.64.7613 is the last version to work on Windows XP and Vista.
+  * Note: CCleaner 5.64.7577 is the last version to work on Windows XP and Vista (for non-SSE2 CPUs CCleaner 5.26.5937).
 Winapp2.ini and Winapp3.ini will continue to work with this version.

 * [BleachBit](https://www.bleachbit.org):
   * Open BleachBit.